If you do not approve of 5G antennas outside your window and/or have your landline disconnected, take action by making your voice heard!

 - The most recent and best available information from the U.S. National Toxicology Program shows that radiofrequency radiation emitted by 5G towers, cell phones and smart meters could increase cancer risk.
 We should be able to be safe in our homes!

-With the Illinois Telecommunications Act set to expire July 1, AT&T’s legislation (Senate Bill 1381/House Bill 2691) would allow the company to end service to 1.2 million business and residential landlines once the Federal Communications Commission gives final approval.
+AT&T’s legislation (namely HB1811) would allow the company to end service to 1.2 million business and residential landlines once the Federal Communications Commission gives final approval.
 And it would axe Illinois’ best local phone deals, the “Consumer’s Choice” calling plans, which are under a state-mandated rate freeze.
-SB1381/HB2691 would remove the December 31, 2020 expiration date for landlines and allow Illinois telecoms, such as American Telephone and Telegraph (AT&T) to dismantle landline service for Illinoisans as soon as July 1, 2017.
-Furthermore, all remaining voice communication would be “upgraded” to digital, rather than analog, technologies and would require customer-premises mains power for operation.
-The Senate has almost unanimously passed this bill already and the bill has been assigned to the House Public Utilities Committee.
+SB1381/HB2691 would remove the December 31, 2020 expiration date for landlines and allow Illinois telecoms, such as American Telephone and Telegraph (AT&T) to dismantle landline service for Illinoisans in the near future.
+Furthermore, all remaining voice communication would be “upgraded” to digital, rather than analog, technologies and would require customer-premises mains power for operation as opposed to relying on a common battery at the central office.
 It is prudent that the Illinois House of Representatives, particularly the Public Utilities Committee, be briefed and informed about the dangers of this bill before they vote on it.
-If possible, tell your legislators to protect the Telecom Act and reject Senate Bill 1381 and House Bill 2691 by calling a special AARP Illinois Telecom Hotline, 1 (844) 220-5552 — tell Governor Rauner to veto AT&T’s deregulation bill, Senate Bill 1839.
+If possible, tell your legislators to protect the Telecom Act and reject these bills by calling a special AARP Illinois Telecom Hotline, 1 (844) 220-5552.
 Read about SB1839 here.
 More info here.
 And please check out this great resource guide on how to combat SB1839 here!
-Here are the available addresses for the PU Committee: email@example.com;firstname.lastname@example.org;RepDistrict3@gmail.com;email@example.com;firstname.lastname@example.org;email@example.com;firstname.lastname@example.org;email@example.com;firstname.lastname@example.org;email@example.com;firstname.lastname@example.org;email@example.com;firstname.lastname@example.org;email@example.com;firstname.lastname@example.org
+Also submit this form to send a message to Congress (use ZIP Code 60611-5061 if you don’t live in Illinois).
+Here are the available addresses for the PU Committee: firstname.lastname@example.org;email@example.com;RepDistrict3@gmail.com;firstname.lastname@example.org;email@example.com;firstname.lastname@example.org;email@example.com;firstname.lastname@example.org;email@example.com;firstname.lastname@example.org;email@example.com;firstname.lastname@example.org;email@example.com;firstname.lastname@example.org;email@example.com

 Illinois SB1451 – Small Wireless Facilities